coding-to-music/grafana-cloud-docker-postgres-integration/README.md

 | Data 1f  | Data 2f  | Data 3f  |
 | Data 1g  | Data 2g  | Data 3g  |
 | Data 1h  | Data 2h  | Data 3h  |

+Length is populated with the accepted length - if Length is null then the street is unaccepted Dock st is 197 feet accepted plus 226 feet unaccepted The rows that are most relevant have non-null length - basically ignore all rows with null length

+1128 rows
+select count(*) from street;
+select count(*) from street where length is null;